Need to Restore SQL Server database backup?

 What if I have full, differential and transaction log backups?

-No problem, you can choose any of them as a recovery point and SQLBackupAndFTP will handle all of them properly: first the full backup will be recovered, then the last differential backup, and then all transaction log backups up to the selected recovery point.
+No problem, you can choose any of them as a recovery point and SQLBackupAndFTP will handle all of them properly.
+First, the full backup will be recovered, then the last differential backup and then all transaction log backups up to the selected recovery point.

 Do you overwrite the files when restoring to another database?

-When restoring a backup from database X to database Y, we use "MOVE" option so Y files get overwritten.
+When restoring a backup from database X to database Y, we use the "MOVE" option so Y files get overwritten.

 Restore errors